SAP FI · Materials Management

 • Or you're cancelling a logistics invoice with MR8M, which was originally posted with MR1M

-SAP has already matched the goods receipt with the invoice.
-That means the entries are cleared.
-And once something’s cleared, SAP locks it down—no take-backs unless you reset that cleared status first.
+What ties both cases together?
+A cleared GR/IR (Goods Receipt / Invoice Receipt) account.
+SAP has already matched the goods receipt with the invoice — the entries are cleared.
+And once something's cleared, SAP locks it down.
+No take-backs unless you reset that cleared status first.

-Why SAP Blocks the Reversal
+🔒 Why SAP Blocks the Reversal

-Think of it like this: Imagine settling a bill with a vendor, and then weeks later, trying to cancel the transaction.
-It’d wreak havoc on your financial reports, audits, and downstream processes.
+Think of it like this: imagine settling a bill with a vendor, and then weeks later, trying to cancel the transaction.
+It'd wreak havoc on your financial reports, audits, and downstream processes.

 SAP avoids this chaos by preventing reversals on cleared line items.
 It's a safeguard, not a bug.

-How to Actually Fix It (Step-by-Step)
+🛠 How to Actually Fix It (Step-by-Step)

 Let's cut straight to the chase.
 If you want to reverse a cleared document, here's how to do it properly.

-Step 1: Use Transaction FBRA to Reset Cleared Items
+Use Transaction FBRA to Reset Cleared Items

 • Go to Transaction: FBRA